 Dr. Kevin F. Dingli is one of the original founders and currently Managing Partner of Dingli & Dingli Law Firm.
 He graduated from the University of Malta in 1981, and pursued postgraduate studies in shipping law at the University of London.
 He was admitted to the Bar at Valletta, Malta, in 1982, and practices as an advocate.
-He is a member of the Chamber of Advocates and of the Institute of Financial Services Practitioners, and has been appointed as the Member for Malta on the Tax Commission of the Union Internationale des Avocats.
+He is a member of the Chamber of Advocates and of the Institute of Financial Services Practitioners, and has been appointed as a Member of the Maritime Committee of the World Federation of Consuls as well as the Member for Malta on the Tax Commission of the Union Internationale des Avocats.
 He is a Deputy Registrar of the International Merchant Marine Registry of Belize, as well as of the Maritime Authority of Jamaica.
 He is also the Honorary Consul for Jamaica in Malta.